rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 ## Go's I/O Model

-To understand how Go handles IO we need to take a look at _blocking_, _non-blocking_ and _multiplexing IO_.
+To understand how Go handles IO we need to take a look at blocking, non-blocking and multiplexing IO.

 With your typical blocking IO operations a thread will suspend or pause until the system is ready with the requested data.
 On the other hand non-blocking IO